 TGba editor: Change clause 29.5.4 on P108L22 as follows

-A WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space. (#7050)
+A WUR AP shall randomly select the starting value of the WUR group ID space from the identifier’s space before the WUR AP starts to assign WUR group ID(s) to a WUR non-AP STA. (#7050)

 TGba editor: Change clause 29.5.4 on P108L16 as follows

-A VL WUR Wake-up frame with a WUR group ID in the ID field is a group addressed WUR frame that is addressed to all the WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID. (#7112)
+A VL WUR Wake-up frame is a group addressed WUR frame that is addressed to all the WUR non-AP STAs that are identified by the WUR IDs included in the Frame Body field and belong to the group identified by the WUR group ID include in the ID field. (#7112)

 TGba editor: Change clause 29.9.3 on P120L52 as follows